SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 Power BI does not include a native candlestick visual suitable for the requirements of this dashboard.
 Some available alternatives also had limitations such as paid access, delayed data handling, or report performance issues.

-The requirement was to **display candlestick price movement together with market data in the same analytical view**.
+The main requirement was to **display candlestick price movement together with market data in the same analytical view**.

 **AI tools, including ChatGPT, were used to generate, modify, and refine the custom Power BI visual code.** The visual code was not written manually from scratch.